5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 If you want something free with Canadian-specific features, try Waypoint Budget.
 If you're willing to pay for premium features, Monarch or YNAB are solid.
 If you just need basic tracking and a prepaid card, KOHO works.

 Whatever you choose, the most important thing is that you actually use it.
 Mint worked because it was simple and you used it consistently.
 Find an alternative that fits that same criteria, and you'll be fine.
-And while you're at it, make sure to optimize your finances with tools like our retirement calculator, net worth calculator, and inflation calculator to plan for your future.

 Frequently Asked Questions